National AMR Strategy

 - ensure continued availability of effective antimicrobials.

-Although the Strategy refers to the broader term antimicrobial resistance, it focuses on antibiotic resistance as the area of greatest concern.
+The strategy groups actions to reduce AMR under seven key objectives.
+Although the strategy refers to the broader term antimicrobial resistance, it focuses on antibiotic resistance as the area of greatest concern.

 The Australian Government has released the first National Antimicrobial Resistance Strategy 2015-2019 to guide the response to the threat of antibiotic misuse and resistance.